fdedinec/theater-subtitles/README.md

 # theater-subtitles
-This is a small python script for subtitle management in real time, e.g. for theater plays.
-With examples.

-This script offers an easy interface for playing subtitles in a real-time theater environment.
+This program offers an easy interface for playing subtitles in a real-time theater environment.

+It opens a window with the actual subtitles (to be displayed to the public somehow, on a big screen or a beamer).
+Meanwhile it displays in the terminal the few previous and next screens (useful when the actors skip a line... yes they sometimes do).
+You move from line to line using the keyboard arrows.

 Simple, no frill, tried and tested: this program has been used since 2017 in a dozen representations of the Russian theater school Okno in Lyon (http://club.lycorn.free.fr/spectacles.html).

-This script opens a window with the subtitles (to be displayed to the public somehow), and displays in the terminal the few previous and next screens (useful when the actors skip a line... yes they sometimes do).
-You move from line to line using the keyboard arrows.

 ## Usage